SIP vs Lumpsum: What’s the Difference?

 What is SIP?

-SIP or Systematic Investment Plan is a popular investment plan.
-It's offered by the mutual funds, which allows the investor to invest the fund in a fixed amount at regular intervals(fixed period of time), such as weekly, monthly, or quarterly-into a selected mutual fund scheme.
+SIP or Systematic Investment Plan allows the investor to invest the fund in a fixed amount at regular intervals, such as weekly, monthly, or quarterly-into a selected mutual fund scheme.

 Scenario